wohshon/drools-test/README.md

 Order within drl file is managed via saliance value

-Data Object uses Generics and the class type; child variables are retrieved in the drl files
+Data Object:

+`Customer.java` has a Generic attribute of `Account` type (with subclasses `OrdinaryAccount` & `SpecialAccount`).
+Use `instanceof` keyword to match the correct class type and attribute in the drl file.

 Output :